-Code of conduct for Open Data Science Conference (referred as ODSC)
+Code of Conduct for Open Data Science Events

-This code of conduct is based on the Citizen Code of Conduct.
-By attending an ODSC conference, meetup, Workshop, Boot camp or any other event including as a speaker, sponsor, volunteer, or attendee, you agree to abide by this code of conduct, and cooperate with organizers who enforce it.
+This code of conduct is based, in part, on the Citizen Code of Conduct.
+By attending an ODSC conference, meetup, workshop, virtual conference, bootcamp, or any other event as a speaker, sponsor, volunteer, or attendee, you agree to abide by this code of conduct, and to cooperate with organizers who help enforce it.

 “ODSC is dedicated to providing a harassment-free experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of event participants in any form.
-Sexual language and imagery is not appropriate for any venue, including talks.
+Sexual language and imagery is not appropriate for any venue, including talks or virtual conference spaces.
 Participants violating these rules may be sanctioned or expelled from the event without a refund at the discretion of the event organizers.”

 The following behaviors are considered harassment and are unacceptable within our community: